Lecture 2

 Outline

-- Discuss main features of C and differences between C++ and other languages
+- Discuss main features of C and differences with other languages

 - Discuss questions from this document